OPS-E2E-PPE/VBA-Docs/api/Outlook.Folder.BeforeFolderMove.md

 ---
-title: Folder.BeforeFolderMove Event (Outlook)
+title: Folder.BeforeFolderMove event (Outlook)
 keywords: vbaol11.chm2751
 f1_keywords:
 - vbaol11.chm2751
-ms.prod: outlook
 api_name:
 - Outlook.Folder.BeforeFolderMove
 ms.assetid: c085f0cf-3d91-db84-aab9-18c7b46a04d2
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Folder.BeforeFolderMove Event (Outlook)
+# Folder.BeforeFolderMove event (Outlook)

 Occurs when a folder is about to be moved or deleted, either as a result of user action or through program code.